2020PB/police-brutality/all-locations.md

 ### Louisville police swarm and beat a man screaming on the ground | Believed to be June 1st

-A man was using a leafblower to clear teargas from the protest area.
+A man was using a leafblower to clear tear-gas from the protest area.
 Police claimed, without evidence, that the leafblower was "filled with bleach" to injure police.

+tags: tear-gas, beat, tackle

 id: ky-louisville-3